 - Remember that it is never your fault.

 - Go for counselling somewhere that will help you and be non-judgmental.
-The Klinic Line can let you know what options you have.
+For people in Manitoba, the Klinic Crisis Line (1-888-322-3019) can let you know what options you have.

 - Make a safety plan for yourself.
 If you decide to end the relationship, try to do it in a public place with lots of people around.
-If you’re deciding to stay in the relationship, your safety plan could include having a bag packed in case of emergency, having a list of people you can call and safe places to go.
+If you’re deciding to stay in the relationship, your safety plan could include having a bag packed in case of emergency, having a list of people you can call and safe places to go any time of day.

 What can you do if a friend is experiencing abuse?